-Summers are filled with the freedom to have fun and explore with your kids, however this year with the kids at home since March, I’ve begun to notice a seismic shift in my house during this normally blissful season.
+Summers are filled with the freedom to have fun and explore with your kids, however this year, even though we’re starting to venture out more and more, I’ve begun to notice a seismic shift in my house during this normally blissful season.
 The joys that water balloons and s’mores typically bring can sometimes get overshadowed by the petty little things like household clutter and bickering.

 I’ll be the first to admit big family parenting is tough, and now that we are right smack in the middle of summer break, it’s time to get creative!
-With at least another four weeks of freedom ahead for the kiddos (and the uncertainty of the coming school year) staying active and on a schedule is a must.
+With at least another four weeks of freedom ahead for the kiddos, staying active and on a schedule is a must.
 Here are 13 ways to keep your sanity while making the best of the rest of your summer!